How to dot Your Pupil centers*

 We ship internationally!

-Normal turnaround time is 15 to 20 business days.
+The normal turnaround time is 28 business days.

 You can use any de-fogger you like.
 The lenses are made of glass, just like the face plates are, and they can withstand any chemicals except abrasives.